defndaines/kiroku/pulitzer.md

 - [ ] 2021: David Zucchino, _Wilmington’s Lie: The Murderous Coup of 1898 and the Rise of White Supremacy_
 - [ ] 2022: Andrea Elliott, _Invisible Child: Poverty, Survival & Hope in an American City_
 - [ ] 2023: Robert Samuels and Toluse Olorunnipa, _His Name Is George Floyd: One Man’s Life and the Struggle for Racial Justice_
+- [ ] 2024: Nathan Thrall, _A Day in the Life of Abed Salama: Anatomy of a Jerusalem Tragedy_

 ## History